Transitions & Branching

 What do tasks return?

-chat_completion: Returns"stop","tool-call", or"length".execute_tool_calls: Returns"ok"or"error".tools: Usually returns"ok"or"failed".route: Returns the chosen label — one of this task's declaredequalsbranchwhenvalues (or the raw model answer, which thedefaultbranch catches).
-Input passes through unchanged.noop: Passes the input through; eval string mirrors the input value.raise_error: Terminates the chain with an error — no branch is evaluated.
+chat_completion:"tool_call"(model requested tools) or"executed"(replied with text, no tool calls).execute_tool_calls:"tools_executed"(ran the calls),"no_calls_found"(model produced no tool calls),"noop"(empty history), or"failed".tools:"tools_executed"or"failed"— or, whenoutput_templateis set, the rendered template string.route: the chosen label — one of this task's declaredequalsbranchwhenvalues (the raw model answer falls through to thedefaultbranch).
+Input passes through unchanged.noop: passes the input through; eval is"noop".raise_error: terminates the chain with an error — no branch is evaluated.

 Place a default branch last as the fallback.
 For agentic loops, put an edge_traversed_at_least branch ahead of the loop branch to bound iterations.